razorpay/react-native-razorpay/README.md

 React Native wrapper around our Android and iOS mobile SDKs

+**Note**: This release contains a module map embedded in the framework which by default considers that your Xcode is named Xcode.app.If your Xcode is named differently please copy the script added in the scripts/ , paste it  and run it in the folder containing the razorpay framework.

+For eg:

+if the razorpay framework is in

+/node_modules/react-native-razorpay/ios/Razorpay.framework

+paste the script in /node_modules/react-native-razorpay/ios

+and run the scipt , it will perform the required changes to the module map in the framework , you can then copy it and use it like before.

 **Note**: This release is meant for Xcode 9.3 as it uses a framework compiled in Swift 4.1.This will not work in Xcode 9.2 as you will get a "dlyd error : framework not found error".In case you are using an older version of Xcode and need Swift 3.1 visit the following link and download the respective framework.

 https://razorpay.com/docs/ios